 Soak the dried mushrooms in a bowl of warm water for 20 minutes, or until they have softened.
 Squeeze out the excess water, cut the stems off the mushrooms, and thinly slice.
 Reserve 1 tablespoon of the mushroom soaking liquid.

 Use a heavy cleaver to chop the chicken through the bone into bite-sized pieces.
-Place in a heatproof bowl and add the salt, pepper, soy sauce, rice wine or sherry, sugar, sesame oil, reserved mushroom liquid and cornstarch.
+Place in a heatproof bowl and add the 1/4 teaspoon of salt, pepper, 1 1/2 tablespoons of soy sauce, 1 tablespoon of rice wine or sherry, 1 teaspoon of sugar, 1 teaspoon of sesame oil, reserved mushroom liquid, and 1 1/2 tablespoons of cornstarch.
 Allow to marinate while bringing water to a boil for steaming.

 Place the bowl on a rack in a pot for steaming or in a steamer such as a bamboo steamer in a wok.
 Place the chicken pieces in the middle of the plate and surround with the mushrooms.
 Sprinkle the shredded ginger and green onion over top.